- Helpful manual lifting Sling

 Sometimes it is not possible to use a mechanical lifting hoist when away from home.
 Some examples could be going on a picnic, going to the beach, lifting people into boats, or even going camping.
 The Handi Sling will help open new horizons to enable people to be more active in many ways, without the necessity of having a mechanical hoist to lift them.

 The Handi Pads are an optional extra.
 They attach to the webbing straps with Hook & Loop Tape.
-Using them make lifting the straps much more comfortable.
+Using them makes lifting the straps much more comfortable.

 Item # 5380 – Handi Sling